aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

   * Within S. fallax, the European samples are monophyletic with BS100.
 There is not support for the relationships of the NA fallax samples.
   * Within S. angustifolium, there is a strongly supported group of the European samples, the Eastern NA samples and four of the Alaskan samples.
 Relationships of the majority of the Alaskan samples are not clear.
   * Within S. flexuosum, the European (Norway) samples form a strongly supported monophyletic group and a strongly supported group of most (5 of 7) NY samples, but relationships with the Eastern NA samples are not clear.

+## SVDquartets

+  * Almost the same tree as RAxML.
+If you collapsed the branches with less than 100% bootstrap in both trees they would be identical.
+    - Places pseudopac as sister to pacificum instead of fallax/isov/brev.
+    - Places angustifolium and obtusum as sister to each other rather than forming a grade below flexuosum + recurvum.

 ## Structure